-BREAKING: Men charged with bestiality refused bail
+Men accused of bestiality were already on parole

 Police only had circumstantial evidence and could only place Presbury "near to the scene", he said.

-However Magistrate Paul McMahon said the Presbury had failed to show cause for his release, and denied bail.
+However Magistrate Paul McMahon said defence had failed to show cause for Presbury's release, and denied bail.

 Presbury waved and called out "love you bro" as he was led away.